hmcts/cnp-flux-config/labs/java/README.md

-# Creating Flux config for your Golden Path Java app
+# Creating and deleting Flux config for your Golden Path Java app
 [Golden Path tutorial](https://backstage.platform.hmcts.net/catalog/default/component/golden-path-java) - VPN needed.

 ## Creating the flux config for your Java lab application

 Inside the labs/java directory run the `create-lab-flux-config.sh` script to create the flux config needed for your Java lab application.